JAGUARAVI/ReflectNexusWrapper/readme.md

 player.connect(source?: Discord.Message | Discord.Interaction, channel?: Discord.VoiceChannel)
 // Connects the player to a VoiceChannel

+player.seek(time: number); // Seek the current song - time in milliseconds player.filter(filter: string) // Applies the specified filter to the track.
+For a list of deafult filters - Player#filters

 player.pause(); // Pauses the player
 player.resume(); // Resumes the player

 player.setVolume(volume: number) // Changes player volume, accepts any value between 0 and 125
 player.setLoopMode(mode: LoopMode); // Changes the LoopMode, 0 = OFF, 1 = TRACK, 2 = QUEUE

 player.skip() // Skips the song
 player.stop() // Stops the playe - stops music, clears the queue and disconnects from the voice channel